n7nix/auto-rmsgw-find/README.md

 ## auto-rmsgw-find

+### Dependencies
+* gridsquare to get current Winlink services RMS GW list
+  * Used by _rmslist.sh_ script
+  * If a GPS device is not found then must use -g option witn _wlgw_check.sh_ script to specify grid square
+* RADIO_MODEL_ID used by _rigctl_ commands, defaults to TM-V71a
+* Could not reliably change VFO bands on Kenwood TM-V71a so set 440 frequencies using memory index
+  * Require csv file of NET frequencies programmed into radio to get radio memory index information
+* paclink-unix - _wlgw_check.sh_ uses wl2kax25 to connect to RMS Gateways
+* serial device name for rig control (SERIAL_DEVICE)
+  * Default to /dev/ttyUSB0 using a Kenwood PG-5G compatible cable
+* Restricted to VHF/UHF frequencies (Kenwood TM-V71a is a dual band radio)
+* Restricted to 1200 baud gateways but would be easy to include 9600 baud
+* Arbitrarily set distance to RMS Gateway to 35 miles
+  * Used to interrogate Winlink Web Services

 ### Installation tip
 * Either use git to clone repo __or__ use wget to download a tarball of the files.